-In 2011, more than 93 million pounds of arrowtooth flounder were harvested from the ocean.
+In 2012, more than 81 million pounds of arrowtooth flounder were harvested from U.S. waters.
 Although arrowtooth flounder are a low-value fish, fishermen have recently been retaining more of the arrowtooth they catch – up to about 80 percent in Alaska.
 Catches have been higher in recent years because arrowtooth flounder are more abundant, resulting in higher incidental catch in other fisheries, in addition to increased marketing efforts for arrowtooth fish meal and surimi.
-In 2011, more than 94 percent of all arrowtooth landed in U.S. fisheries came from Alaska.
-The remainder of the catch was landed off the U.S. West coast from Washington to California.
+In 2012, more than 94 percent of all arrowtooth landed in U.S. fisheries came from Alaska.
+The remainder of the catch was landed off the U.S. West Coast from Washington to California.

-Arrowtooth flounder harvested during 2011 was worth more than 6 million dollars.
+Arrowtooth flounder harvested during 2012 was worth more than $9 million.

 Several food-grade additives have been successfully used to inhibit the enzymatic breakdown of arrowtooth’s flesh when heated.
 These discoveries have enabled a targeted fishery in the Kodiak Island area for a number of marketable products.
 Most arrowtooth flounder are processed as headed and gutted and sent to China for re-processing.
-The primary product for arrowtooth flounder is the frill, the fleshy fins used for engawa (a premium sushi usually made from halibut or Greenland turbot, but more affordable using arrowtooth flounder).
+The primary product for arrowtooth flounder is the frill, the thin muscle of the dorsal fin which is located on the side of the fish used for engawa (a premium sushi usually made from halibut or Greenland turbot, but more affordable using arrowtooth flounder).
 A large portion of the arrowtooth flounder exported to China are processed into fillets and re-imported to U.S. markets as inexpensive flounder.
 Some arrowtooth flounder processed in Japan are also sold as fillets in the Japanese market and have even recently shown up in European markets.

 Arrowtooth flounder is a delicate white fish with a mild, sweet flavor.
 It’s commonly marketed for engawa, a type of sushi, and as fillets.